V-Squared/V-Squared.github.io/plan/flow/publishing/markdown-markup.md

 Consecutive lines of text are considered to be one paragraph.
 A blank line separates a paragraph from the following block-level element.

-> You can also insert an explicit line break
+	You can also insert an explicit line break
-in a paragraph by using two spaces
-or two backslashes //
+	in a paragraph by using two spaces␣␣ or two backslashes \\
 	at the end of a line.

 You can also insert an explicit line break
 in a paragraph by using two spaces